xrdocs/design/_blogs/2018-04-30-metro-fabric-hld.md

 and availability.
 Moreover, transport programmability is essential to bring SLA awareness into the network,

-The goals of the Compass Metro Fabric is to provide a flexible network blueprint that can be easily customized to meet customer specific requirements.
+The goals of the Metro Fabric is to provide a flexible network blueprint that can be easily customized to meet customer specific requirements.

-To provide unlimited network scale, the Compass Metro Fabric is structured into multiple IGP Domains: Access, Aggregation, and Core.
+To provide unlimited network scale, the Metro Fabric is structured into multiple IGP Domains: Access, Aggregation, and Core.
 Refer to the network topology in Figure 1.